warren-bank/mirror-XMail-mail-server/docs/Readme.txt

         the reference SMTP message id

     Here 'command' is the name of an external program that processes the message and returns its processing result.
-If it returns '99' the message is rejected and a notification message is sent to the sender.
-By returning '98' the message is rejected without notification.
-While returning '97' the message is rejected without notification and without being frozen (a '98' response could lead to a frozen message if the the section on "SERVER.TAB" configuration enables this).
-If all filters return values different from '99, 98 and 97' the message continues its trip.
-The filter command may also modify the file (AV scanning, content filter, message rewriting, etc) by returning '100'.
-The filter 'MUST' return '100' in case it modifies the message.
-If the filter changes the message file it 'MUST' keep the message structure and it 'MUST' terminate all line with <CR><LF>.
+If it returns '6' the message is rejected and a notification message is sent to the sender.
+By returning '5' the message is rejected without notification.
+While returning '4' the message is rejected without notification and without being frozen (a '5' response could lead to a frozen message if the "SERVER.TAB" configuration enables this).
+If all filters return values different from '6, 5 and 4' the message continues its trip.
+The filter command may also modify the file (AV scanning, content filter, message rewriting, etc) by returning '7'.
+The filter 'MUST' return '7' in case it modifies the message.
+If the filter changes the message file it 'MUST' keep the message structure and it 'MUST' terminate all line with
+    <CR><LF>.
+The filter has also the ability to return a one-line custom
+    return message by creating a file named @@FILE.rej holding the message in the very first line.
+This file should be created 'ONLY' when the filter returns a rejection code ('6, 5 and 4')and 'NEVER' in case of passthru code ('7') or modify code.

     The spool files has this structure: